· · · · · · ·

 In fact, I couldn’t even leave my own apartment in Italy (where we lived) without having to open an extra set of heavy doors.
 The next time we moved to Europe and traveled around France and Switzerland we just took small Babyzen Yoyo and Cybex Libelle.

 When I visited some friends or hotels there was no way it could fit.
-In Rome, we had to fold the stroller every time when entered and leaving the elevator at the hotel, which was super annoying.
+In Rome, we had to fold the stroller every time entering the elevator at the hotel, which was super annoying.

 Not to mention that I couldn’t even enter some aisles in the supermarket with a big stroller either.
-Seriously, don’t bring a giant stroller to Europe and a double stroller is absolutely out of the question.
+Side by side double stroller is absolutely out of the question as it takes an entire sidewalk.

 b) You Can’t Take Your Stroller Inside Many Restaurants

 When Dylan was below 3 months enough we used to unclip the car seat to bring him in while leaving the stroller outside.
-Later he was just sitting in a high chair – if they had one and many places in France for example don’t offer any (so I recommend bringing a foldable booster).
+Later he would sit in a high chair – if they had one and many places in France for example don’t offer any (so I recommend bringing a foldable booster).

 Here’s my guide to eating out with kids when traveling